 When you are referred

-A brief outline of how a referral works, and first clinic appointment with a hospital doctor or specialist.
+A brief outline of how a referral works and what to expect from your first clinic appointment with a hospital doctor or specialist.

 In most cases, you will be referred to one of our hospital services by a health professional, e.g. your general practitioner (GP), if they want a specialist to see you or if they believe hospital treatment may be necessary.